Baby Whining – Causes and Tips to Handle Your Child

 When he starts to cry, you can try to distract him from his discomfort by playing some catchy, peppy music while you try to figure out what the reasons might be.

-If the cause of his whining is temperature changes, swaddling the child can help mitigate the crying.
+If you notice your baby whining in sleep, if the cause of his whining is temperature changes, swaddling the child can help mitigate the crying.
 By creating a safe, stable temperature, he can now easily go to sleep in the warmth.

 You have to change the clothes and the diaper of the child periodically, even though he might not have soiled the diaper.
 Whining is commonly the manifestation of discomfort with his attire.